 Each Fund's principal investment strategies and risks are discussed in its Prospectus.
 The investment techniques discussed below and in the Prospectus may, consistent with a Fund's investment objectives and investment limitations, be used by a Fund.
 Each Fund is free to reduce or eliminate its activity with respect to any of the investment techniques discussed below without changing its fundamental investment policies and without prior notice to shareholders.
 There is no assurance that a Fund's strategies or any other methods of investment will result in the achievement of the Fund's objective.
-Each Fund, except KraneShares Asia Pacific High Yield Bond ETF and KraneShares Global Carbon ETF, seeks to provide investment results that, before fees and expenses, correlate generally to an Underlying Index.
-To the extent the investment policies, techniques and risk factors discussed below references an Underlying Index, it does not apply to KraneShares Asia Pacific High Yield Bond ETF or KraneShares Global Carbon ETF.
+Each Fund, except KraneShares Asia Pacific High Income Bond ETF seeks to provide investment results that, before fees and expenses, correlate generally to an Underlying Index.
+To the extent the investment policies, techniques and risk factors discussed below references an Underlying Index, it does not apply to KraneShares Asia Pacific High Income Bond ETF.
+Each Fund may change its investment objective, which could include changes to the Underlying Index in its investment objective.